tweag/python-monorepo-example/___-__-__-linear-sort.md

 ---

 In [all about reflection](https://www.tweag.io/posts/2017-12-21-reflection-tutorial.html) post we introduced `SortedList` data type.
-But having sorted list as a result of the sort function is not strong enough for says that it's actual sort function.
-For example there is a space for differrent kind of bugs, like loosing or duplicating elements from the input list.
+So, a sorting function f will have type `[a] -> SortedList a`.
+However, this doesn't actually guarantee that `f` is indeed a sorting function: it only says that `f l` is sorted, but not that it is a sort `l`.
+For example `f _ = [1,2,3]` is a perfect solution on `Int`s, as result list is sorted, indeed.
 We need an additional guarantee that returned list is a permutation of the elements of incomming list.
 In this post we want to show a way how such a guarantee could be introduced in linear types framework.

-By looking at type of any paramterically polymorphic function we can derive properties that holds for this function due to parametricity.
+By looking at type of any parametrically polymorphic function we can derive properties that holds for this function due to parametricity.
 A property that function must work for any type that was passed to the function.
 One interesting example for us is function with type: